ralian/blog/articles/2024.11.29/scopedstrings.md

 """, start='value')
 ```

-I've created a full implementation that you can play around with [here].
+I've created a full implementation that you can play around with [here](articles/2024.11.29/parser.py).

 > Note: For some reason, the default regex engine in Lark won't accept `\X`.
 I've had success with replacing it with `(\s|\S)`.
 There's probably a better option than this.